The 12 Best Ski Resorts in Japan 2022

 Recommended for those who

 Nozawa Onsen Ski Resort is one of Japan’s largest ski resorts, with an area of 297ha.
-Not only boasting an expansive area for skiing, Nozawa Onsen Resort also is home to hot springs.
+Not only boasting an expansive area for skiing, Nozawa Onsen Resort is also home to hot springs.
 You can find 13 public baths filled with 100% natural hot spring water.

 In the main area of the resort, you can find a total of 36 courses and a terrain park.
 40% of the courses are made for beginners, making it a good choice for those just learning how to ski or snowboard, or those skiing with young children.